 This season, the Supporters Behaviour Panel acting on behalf of Scunthorpe United Football Club in conjunction with Humberside Police have reviewed a number of supporters that have either being involved in, or caused or contributed to football-related violence or disorder.

-This behaviour has directly or indirectly cost the club money over the years in extra stewarding and policing, and it’s that poor behaviour that negatively affects the reputation of Scunthorpe United supporters nationally.
+This behaviour has directly or indirectly cost the club money over the years in extra stewarding, policing and FA charges, and it’s that poor behaviour that negatively affects the reputation of Scunthorpe United supporters nationally.
 This behaviour is something that we cannot ignore.